 If you have a strong sense of justice and the ability to diffuse tension in stressful situations, you might want to consider a career in policing.

 From January 2020 policing in England and Wales becomes a graduate qualified profession.
 Delivered to the standards required by the College of Policing as a 'Pre-Join Degree' and building on the success of our existing BSc Policing programme, this rewarding new course combines academic study with skills training to provide a thorough grounding in the theory and practicalities of contemporary policing.

-Your skills of observation, information collection and analysis are developed through a live project conducted to a brief set by an external organisation-- currently we are working on a crime reduction initiative on behalf of Gloucester City Safe.
-You will attend a residential fieldtrip to examine the different social environments and policing challenges in another part of the UK.
+Your skills of observation, information collection and analysis are developed through a live project conducted to a brief set by an external organisation - currently we are working on a crime reduction initiative on behalf of Gloucester City Safe.
+You will attend a residential field trip to examine the different social environments and policing challenges in another part of the UK.
 Your crime investigation skills will be developed during exercises carried out in our Crime Scene House, forensic interviewing suite and moot court.
-And you will participate in scenarios where you will develop skills for policing incidents and managing crime scenes, working in collaboration with students from paramedic science, social work and forensic computing.
+You will also participate in scenarios where you will develop skills for policing incidents and managing crime scenes, working in collaboration with students from paramedic science, social work and forensic computing.